Lake San Agustín: Former state

 At highstand, the lake was 90 km long and 30 km wide.
 Water covered an area of 1200 km2 and had a maximum depth of 70 m; the Wisconsin glaciation-age lake reached 2115 m elevation and had an area of 785 km2.
-It consisted of two connected basins, a southwestern one with a roughly rectangular outline and a northeastern basin with an irregular shape.
+It consisted of basins connected by overflow, a southwestern one with a roughly rectangular outline and a northeastern basin with an irregular shape.
 The northeastern basin featured three sub-basins (North Lake, C-N basin and White Lake), while the southwestern one had only one towards its southwestern end (Horse Springs).
 Lake San Agustín was a freshwater lake, but salinity varied by seasons and on average, alkaline waters may have been more common.
 The freshness of its waters may indicate that it overflowed (which would prevent salts from accumulating) but there is no geomorphological evidence of an overflow.

 The former lake left shorelines between 2070 m and 2149 m elevation.
 Shoreline features mapped around Lake San Agustín include beaches, beach bars, fan-shaped deltas, spits and wave-cut notches.
 The shores of the former lake included numerous bays, which developed bars and spits.
 Alluvial fans from the Mogollon Slope drained into the lake; the shorelines are cut into the fans and their further development after the lake dried up is feeble.

 Its watershed covered an area of 3880 km2, and was covered by pine-spruce forests.
 The lake was surrounded by mountains.
 Counterclockwise from north these include the Gallinas Mountains-Datil Mountains, the Continental Divide-Mangas Mountain-Tularosa Mountain, Continental Divide-Elk Mountains-O Bar O Mountain-Pelona Mountain-Luera Mountains and San Mateo Mountains.
 None of these mountains were glaciated during the Pleistocene; today they are remote and largely devoid of surface water.